You have completed a membership form for Little People UK, where you gave us:

 The cost of furniture, utilities including gas, electricity, broadband/phone lines will not be reimbursed.

-The cost of computer equipment will not be reimbursed, except when such computer equipment and/or computer programs are purchased solely to complete LPUK trustee duties.
+The cost of computer equipment will not be reimbursed, except when such computer equipment and/or computer programs are purchased solely to complete LPUK committee member/employee duties.

 Expenses will be claimed by returning the necessary LPUK expenses claim form, along with all supporting receipts/documents as proof of purchase to either: